-In their first year of training, fellows spend three months rotating on the psychiatry and behavioral health consultation service, three months with the partial hospitalization (day treatment) program, and a total of six months (usually broken into two 3-month rotations) with the inpatient program.
+In their first year of training, fellows spend two months on each rotation for a total of four months rotating on the psychiatry and behavioral health consultation service, four months with the partial hospitalization (day treatment) program, and four months with the inpatient program.

 Through this rotation, fellows gain experience and competence in the diagnostic assessment and intensive treatment of acutely ill children and adolescents who typically have comorbid psychiatric, developmental, social, and medical problems.